 Seattle Urban Academy

-The Language Institute at UPC has provided English instruction to refugees, immigrants, and other internationals in the greater Seattle area for thirty years offering both integrated skills classes
+The Language Institute has provided English instruction to refugees, immigrants, and other internationals in the greater Seattle area for thirty years offering both integrated skills classes

 (reading, writing, speaking, and listening) and conversational English opportunities.
 Contact Valerie.